-Here’s What You Should Eat to Help Treat Irritable Bowel Syndrome
+Here’s What to Eat to Treat Irritable Bowel Syndrome

 While each individual should see what foods make their body feel better or worse, certain foods like fruit and vegetables are generally advisable for people with IBS.

-In this article, we’ll tell you what you should eat if you have irritable bowel syndrome, as well as which foods you should avoid.
+In this article, we’ll tell you what you should eat to help treat irritable bowel syndrome, as well as which foods you should avoid.

 What is irritable bowel syndrome?